YYBer/FVoice-Auth/README.md

 1. Detect if the specified text is spoken in speech
 2. Detect if it is the same person's voiceprint
-3. Storing and Comparing Voiceprints
+3. Storing after encrypt and Comparing encrypted Voiceprints
 4. Directly open walletConnect to let user scan QRcode
-5. Integrate OpenAI whisper transform user voice to text, if we detect key word than execute action
+5. Integrate OpenAI whisper transform user voice to text, if we detect swap key word than execute swap

-###
+### Run it

 run backend server